 A multitude of research has shown that adults, on average, only get around five to six hours per night, when we should be getting eight to nine, so we're all essentially walking around in a sleep-deprived state, building up what's known as a "sleep debt" — the difference between sleep you need versus how much sleep you're actually getting.

-And just like the new study that says women having their dogs sleep alongside them (no other humans allowed) will ensure they get a most restful night of slumber, here are five other ways to get rested and catch up on that extra Zzzs:
+And just like the new study that says women having their dogs sleep alongside them (no other humans allowed) will ensure they get a most restful night of slumber, here are five other ways to get rested and catch up on those extra Zzzs:

 1. Keep track of the amount you sleep

-To catch up on sleep, we need to know how much we've lost.
+To catch up on sleep, you need to know how much you've lost.
 Your sleep debt is just as likely to develop over an extended period of minor sleep deprivation as it is from one or two all-nighters.
 If you can, take note of how much you sleep per night for two weeks, as that should paint a fairly accurate portrait of your sleep debt, and provide a basis for you to adjust your routine.